 Sift through all the open bags and check for insects, bugs, grubs, eggs, and mold.
-Any leftover potting soil in open bags that looks compromised should be recycled instead of stored.
+Any leftover potting soil in open bags that looks compromised should be put to use instead of stored.
 This includes potting soil that’s been exposed to animals, that’s got bugs in it or has visible mold on it.
 It’s not that this soil is necessarily toxic or anything, but it’s better off going through the compost than being stored for later use as sterile potting soil.
 Only save potting soil that’s worth saving.

 Make Sure The Potting Mix Is Dry Before Storing It

 Either make sure the potting soil you’re saving is nice and dry or set it out somewhere dry to allow the moisture to escape.
 This is key to avoiding mold and mildew issues in storage.
 Dry soil stores better, like dry pasta or dry cereal.
 Open the bags to the air for a few days and give them the odd shake or stir to help them dry out.

 Keep the Packaging if you Store the Soil

 Store potting mixes in their original bags or containers so you will know the ingredients and manufacture date when you pull it out next season.
 Write the date on it if it doesn’t show a manufacturer’s date.